isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 which is what we wanted.

-Okay, so now we know how to parse a class, make modifications to it, and get back source code for the modified class.
-The last piece of the puzzle is traversing the AST.
-For this javaparser has the AST nodes implement [the Visitor pattern][visitor-wiki]; we can implement a Visitor interface that has methods for all the different nodes we're interested in, and all the AST nodes have an `accept` method that takes care of the dispatching.
+Okay, so now we know how to parse Java code and get an AST, how to unparse an AST and get back Java code, and the basics of how to synthesize new code and modify the AST.
+Now what we'll want to do is something like "for every statement, do X".
+To achieve this, javaparser has the AST nodes implement [the Visitor pattern][visitor-wiki];
+this is nice because we don't have to manually traverse tree and do `instanceof` checks or whatever;
+we can just implement an interface that specifies what we want to do when we encounter each kind of node, and the visitor machinery will take care of traversing and dispatching.

 For example, we could replace the `System.out.println(unit.toString());` at the end of the last example with this:

 ```java Method call visitor.